Ajitweb/vfp10LargeTables/README.md

 set default to the directory that you have the dbc and tsv file
 use tbasics
 append from data.tsv delimited with tab
+You will need to delete the first record - as it contains the field names

 ***